 A few simple little things that we do inexpensively, help keep our chickens healthy, happy, and comfortable during the hottest days of summer.
 The last thing that I want is for our chickens to suffer or get ill from heat exhaustion.
-That’s why learning how to keep chickens cool is so important for anyone who keeps chickens.
+That’s why learning how to keep chickens cool in summer is so important for anyone who raises chickens.

 We live in an area where we are not only graced with hot temps during the summer, but we also have a lot of humidity.
 It can become very uncomfortable for not only us, but our animals as well.

 10 Tips for Keeping Chickens Cool in Summer